An Appleford Estate wedding catered by Sage Catering provides couples with a garden-style wedding venue just outside Philadelphia.

 Couples portraits are one of the most important parts of your day.
 These are the photos that you will look back on for years to come.
 Since you only have around 30-45 minutes to get these perfect images, make sure you practice the poses you want to do before the big day!
 Our photographers can help guide you with posing during your engagement photo shoot.

-Your wedding party is complied of some of your closest friends and relatives.
-I mean, you chose them to be there on your wedding day for a reason!
-We let our couples know in advance that each portrait grouping will typically take 2-3 minutes to pose.
+Your wedding party is made up of some of your closest friends and relatives.
+You chose them to be there on your wedding day for a reason!
 Depending on the size of your wedding party, this can take anywhere from 30-45 minutes.
-On your timeline questionnaire, you’ll be able to list all of the members/groupings of your wedding party, and we will make sure to capture them on your wedding day!
+On your timeline questionnaire, you’ll be able to list all of the must-have groupings you want captured on your wedding day!

 Weddings are where everyone gets to come together and celebrate as two families become one.
 There are specific family portraits that each couple wants to make sure they capture on their big day.
 Similar to the wedding party portraits, each grouping takes 2-3 minutes to pose.